ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_barycentric.png)](sparse_barycentric.png)

-If four or more points are given a 'best fit' will be performed, over all the points given, and as a result the actual points may not get the exact color specified for those points.
+If four or more points are given, a 'best fit' will be performed, over all the points, and as a result, the actual points may not get the exact color specified for those points.

-However be warned that the gradient does not just 'stop' but continues to change beyond those points.
+However, be warned that the gradient does not just 'stop' but continues to change beyond those points.
-Traditionally a barycentric gradient will be limited to within the enveloping triangle of the points used to generate it.
+Traditionally, a barycentric gradient will be limited to within the enveloping triangle of the points used to generate it.

-For example..
+For example...

 ~~~
 convert -size 100x100 xc: \